Many Causes of Back Pain

 - Spine arthritis

-A variety of medications is available to help with back pain, including over-the-counter and prescription anti-inflammatory medications as well as muscle relaxers and nerve pain medications.
+Several medications are available to help with back pain, including over-the-counter and prescription anti-inflammatory medications as well as muscle relaxers and nerve-pain medications.
 We will work with you to find appropriate medication(s) that address your pain while minimizing your risk for side-effects, dependency, or other unwanted reactions.